X3DIT/my_valentine/README.md

-This is a great idea.
-A clean README.md file not only makes your project look professional on GitHub, but it also helps you remember how to set it up later.

-Here is a polished, "Valentine-themed" template for your project.

 💖 Valentine's Day Invitation Web App
 A playful, interactive web application designed to ask that special someone to be your Valentine.
 It features a "dodging" No button, adorable cat animations, heart particle effects, and automatic email notifications.